 Dr. Laura Mulshine

 Dr. Laura Mulshine was born and raised in Bethesda, Maryland.
 She came to the Pacific Northwest for her undergraduate degree at Reed College.
 She joined the team at Pet Samaritan in 2018 after living in New Zealand for 8 years.
 While in New Zealand, Dr. Mulshine completed her veterinary degree at Massey University.
 In addition to a degree, she picked up a Kiwi husband, some amazing photographs, and a love of snowboarding.
 Following vet school, Dr. Mulshine worked in rural New Zealand as a mixed practitioner.
-While she loved working with all types of animals, her calling for small animals was clear.
+While she loved working with all types of animals, her calling in small animal medicine was clear.
 When it was time to return to the USA, Oregon was an easy choice.
-After a stint working in Sandy Dr. Mulshine is excited be back on the east side and cannot wait meet you and your furry family.
+After a stint working in Sandy Oregon Dr. Mulshine is excited be back on the east side and cannot wait meet you and your furry family.